 Their purpose is to prepare you for treatment, and then to start it.

-We advise you to wear old, dark coloured clothing for your 2 visits.
+We advise you to wear old, dark coloured clothing during your two visits.
 The ink used during the preparation for radiotherapy can stain clothes.

 1st visit: planning scan (computer tomography)